 The battle tactics of ancient rome were gradually refined with time as the types of terrain and enemies changes.
 The great ability of ancient rome was that of learning from mistakes and picking up the best of what the enemy had to teach.

-This doesn't mean that ancient rome's battle tactics were always the best and in fact one of the textbook examples of battle tactics comes from one of Rome's greatest adversaries: the Carthaginian general Hannibal.
-The battles he fought against the Romans and particularly that fought at Cannae brought such a resounding defeat for the Romans that it lived on in popular minds as one of the most horrific events which had befallen them.
+This doesn’t mean that ancient Rome’s battle tactics were always the best and in fact one of the textbook examples of battle tactics also comes from the wars against the Carthaginians in the Second Punic War and the Carthaginian general “Hannibal”.
+The battles he fought against the Romans and particularly the battle at Cannae of 216BC.
+The Pincer strategy he employed at the battle brought such a resounding defeat for the Roman Republic that it lived on in popular minds as one of the most horrific events which had befallen them.

-Hannibal's victories soon gave away the Romans' weakness: their cavalry which hitherto had generally been made up of inexperienced noblemen rich enough to be of "Equestrian" rank.
-Roman strength generally lay in its infantry and clearly this tended to shape their tactics.
+Hannibal’s victories soon gave away the Romans’ weakness: Their cavalry which hitherto had generally been made up of inexperienced noblemen rich enough to be of “Equestrian” rank but lacking in experience.
+Roman strength generally lay in its poorer infantry class and this had tended to shape their tactics.

 A number of different ancient Roman battle formations and battle tactics are discussed separately.

 |Back to the top | email us | about Mariamilani | Index of all Rome history pages |

 rome total war | ancient rome battle tactics | Ancient Roman Flag |

 roman army: roman legions | Centurion | roman soldiers | praetorians |

 ancient roman weapons | more roman weapons | Ancient Roman Weapons pictures | roman armor | roman shields | roman swords | siege weapons |